 This post may contain affiliate links.

-10 Best Ultralight Pyramid Tarps of 2023
+10 Best Ultralight Pyramid Backpacking Tarps of 2024

-10 Best Ultralight Pyramid Tarps
+10 Best Ultralight Pyramid Backpackng Tarps

 Pyramid tarps often called “mids”, short for pyramids, are available in multiple forms ranging from one-person ultralight monopole tarps to multi-person winter tipis, complete with inner tents, stove jacks, and wood stoves.
 Despite their differences, all pyramid shelters share a few common properties.
 They are exceptionally wind and weather resistant, they have a single peak, and solid walls.
 This makes them a good choice for camping in exposed terrain that doesn’t have a lot of natural windbreaks like trees or vegetation, and for winter camping, where the steep sidewalls of a pyramid can help shed snow.